Printed on November 13, 2018, 12:22 am

 Reimbursement/fee allowance for immigration fees must be approved in advance by the President or designee.

 This provision applies only to candidates who are required to pay immigration fees to work and live in the U.S.

 No TBR employee may receive reimbursement more than once.

-No payment shall be made unless the employee agrees in writing to remain in the service of the institution for a period of twenty-four (24) months following the effective date his/her employment agreement, unless separated for reasons beyond his/her control and acceptable to the institution.
+No payment shall be made unless the employee agrees in writing to remain in the service of the institution for a period of twenty-four (24) months following the effective date of the employment agreement, unless separated for reasons beyond their control and acceptable to the institution.

 The service agreement statement should be maintained in the employee’s personnel file.
 In case of a violation of such an agreement, any funds expended by the institution for such allowance shall be recoverable from the employee as a debt due the institution in the same manner as educational allowance payments (Exhibit 16).